A topic from the subject of Organic Chemistry in Chemistry.

 2. Add a few drops of acidified dichromate (H2CrO4) solution to the test tube.

-3. Heat the test tube gently using a Bunsen burner.
+3. Heat the test tube gently using a Bunsen burner, ensuring the solution does not boil violently.

 4. Observe the formation of a green precipitate and a color change in the solution.